moderndatacompany/dataos.info/docs/resources/stacks/flash/index.md

 ## Supported data sources

-Flash supports BigQuery, Snowflake, Redshift, and Depots with the Iceberg table format (DataOS Lakehouse, AWS S3, Azure ABFSS, Azure WASBS).
-This section includes steps for configuring the Flash Service for each of these Depots.
+Flash supports DataOS Lakehouse with the Iceberg table format.
+This section includes steps for configuring the Flash Service to work with Lakehouse Depots.
 For further details, [see this section](/resources/stacks/flash/data_sources/).

 ## Monitoring the cached dataset